alza-bitz/podcast-analytics/README.md

 ### Approach

-For detailed information about the development approach used, see the separate [Development Approach](doc/development-approach.md) document.
+For detailed information about the development approach used, see the [development approach](.github/instructions/development_approach.instructions.md) instructions.

 ### Integration Tests

-The project includes comprehensive integration tests using pytest and hypothesis for data generation:
+The project includes integration tests using pytest and hypothesis for data generation:

 ```bash
 # Run all integration tests